Atlas7/opencv_python_tutorials/core_operations/arithmetics_operations_on_images/README.md

 Here is [a great post by Abid Rahman K](http://opencvpython.blogspot.co.uk/2012/06/difference-between-matrix-arithmetic-in.html) explaining the difference between these two additions.

+For image processing problems, always stick to using the cv2 addition!

 ## Image Blending

 The code `demo_iblend_images.py` illustrates blending image 1 and image 2 together (overlaying) incorporating assigning weights.